 Ms. Anna (a tourist from Australia) enjoyed taking pictures in the temple grounds.
 She said that the natural scenery here is beautiful, especially with many species of birds, so it feels very peaceful.

-"After the news reported that many species of birds were living at the temple, Thuy Trung Tien Temple welcomed more tourists.
-My main task is to look after the temple, clean up bird droppings every day, and make sure this area is always clean," the temple guard added.
+"After the news reported that many bird species were coming to live at the temple, Thuy Trung Tien Temple welcomed more tourists.
+My main task is to look after the temple, cleaning up bird droppings every day to ensure this area is always clean," the temple guard added.

 Very beautiful images inside Thuy Trung Tien temple at noon on October 31.